Working with International Students

-Enrolling international students at The Pennsylvania State University is complicated by involving the academic area, the Directorate of International Student and Scholar Advising, (DISSA) and as many as three U.S. Government agencies.
+Enrolling international students at The Pennsylvania State University is complicated and involves the academic area, International Student and Scholar Advising, (ISSA) and as many as three U.S. Government agencies.

 A J-1 Scholar is a visiting researcher, professor, or specialist from a country outside of the United States who has been approved to enter the United States for a specific purpose and for a limited amount of time.
 The J-1 Exchange Visitor Program is administered by the U.S. Department of State (DOS) for the express purpose of promoting international educational exchange of expertise and stimulating collaborative teaching and research efforts.
 Exchange is truly at the core of the program and based on this philosophy and directive.

 International Interns support the mission of the Fulbright-Hays Act as part of the Exchange Visitor Program which fosters global understanding through educational and cultural exchanges.
 International Interns come to the United States in J-1 status.
 Interns are not “employees” in the traditional sense; rather, they are foreign university students or recent graduates of foreign universities who are seeking to enhance their skills through work-based learning.
 As the intern’s supervisor, you will assist him/her in gaining those skills and building knowledge of American techniques, methodologies and technology.

 Department Form-Short Term Resident Instruction

 Some departments have a need to bring a student for a short stay.
 One example is mandatory residency instruction for a world campus student.